Stas Kulesh (CPO at Sky AI)

 "I am able to quickly identify important data relevant to my assessment while minimizing the chances of missing crucial medical information relevant to the case," notes Dr. B.P., an Occupational Medicine Specialist using AI-powered document analysis.

-Platforms like Sky AI have demonstrated these capabilities in production, where reviewing 500 pages manually takes 15-20 hours but AI completes the task in under an hour — a 95% reduction in processing time while maintaining clinical accuracy.
+Platforms like \1 have demonstrated these capabilities in production, where reviewing 500 pages manually takes 15-20 hours but AI completes the task in under an hour — a 95% reduction in processing time while maintaining clinical accuracy.

 Organizations implementing impairment rating calculators must consider integration complexity, regulatory compliance, and change management.
 AI systems require robust security frameworks to handle protected health information while maintaining audit trails for regulatory review.